codeface-io/SwiftObserver/README.md

 ~~~

 Note that `text` is a `var` instead of a `let`.
 It cannot be constant because the implicit decoder must mutate it.
 However, clients of `Model` would be supposed to set only `text.value` and not `text` itself, so the setter is private.

-## More on Variables

-- If your `Var.Value` conforms to `Equatable` or `Comparable`, the whole `Var<Value>` will also conform to the respective protocol.
-- Internally, a `Var` appends new values to a queue, so all its *Observers* get to process a value change before the next change takes effect.
-This is for situations when the `Var` has multiple *Observers* and at least one *Observer* changes the `value` in response to a `value` change.
-- A `Var` is a bit more performant than a [custom *Observable*](#custom-observables) because each `Var` maintains its own pool of *Observers*.
-So if you want to make a super large number of elements in some data structure observable, like particles in a simulation or nodes in a gigantic graph, give those elements a `Var` as an [*Owned Messenger*](https://github.com/flowtoolz/SwiftObserver/blob/master/Documentation/specific-patterns.md#owned-messenger).
-Generally, performance is not an issue. *Observables* and *Observers* are internally hashed by their respective [`ObjectIdentifier`](https://developer.apple.com/documentation/swift/objectidentifier).

 # Custom Observables